zitadel/zitadel/docs/docs/quickstarts/login/angular.md

 ### What's next?

 Now that you have enabled authentication, it's time to add authorization to your application using ZITADEL APIs.
-Refer to the [docs](../../apis/introduction) or check out our ZITADEL Console code on [GitHub](https://github.com/caos/zitadel), which uses gRPC to access data.
+Refer to the [docs](../../apis/introduction) or check out our ZITADEL console code on [GitHub](https://github.com/caos/zitadel), which uses gRPC to access data.

 For more information about creating an Angular application, refer to [Angular](https://angular.io/start) and for more information about the OAuth/OIDC library used above, consider reading their docs at [angular-oauth2-oidc](https://github.com/manfredsteyer/angular-oauth2-oidc).